Machine Learning Testing in an ADAS Case Study Using Simulation-Integrated Bio-Inspired Search-Based Testing: Deeper : A Bio-Inspired Simulation-Integrated Testing Framework

 However, still, these resulting sets of points might not represent valid roads w.r.t the geometrical constraints, so before adding these new test scenarios to the offspring, we also check their validity and let only the resulting valid roads be added to the offspring.
 If both generated child roads are valid, then both of them will be transferred to the offspring, while if one of them is valid, we keep the valid child and another crossover point is tried to breed the parent roads and generate the second valid child.
 Likewise, if none of the child roads are identified as valid roads, another crossover point is tried.
 All in all, in order to generate two valid child roads from a crossover operation, at most five attempts to try with different crossover points are done.
 If in the end, the attempts do not lead to valid child roads, the whole process will be rolled back and the original parents will be added to the offspring.

 \textit{Mutation:} The mutation operation also targets the coordinate values of the control points.
 We use \textit{Polynomial Bounded mutation}, a bounded mutation operation for real-valued individuals which was used in NSGA-II \cite{deb2002fast}.
 It features using a polynomial function for the probability distribution and a user-set parameter, $\eta$, presenting the \textit{crowding degree} of the mutation and adjusting the diversity in the resulting mutant.
 A high value for $\eta$ results in a mutant resembling the original solution, while a low $\eta$ leads to a more divergent mutant from the original.
-This domain-specific polynomial bounded mutation operation selects randomly a point---mutation point---in the set of control points and mutates randomly the $x$ or $y$ coordinate of the selected control point (See Fig. \ref{fig:Mutation}).
+This domain-specific polynomial bounded mutation operation selects randomly a point---mutation point---in the set of control points and mutates randomly the $x$ or $y$ coordinate of the selected control point (see Figure \ref{fig:Mutation}).
 Accordingly, the sample points are re-calculated for the mutated set of control points, and their validity w.r.t the geometrical constraints are checked.
 In case the mutant does not represent a valid road, another control point is tried.

-The GA-driven test generator of {Deeper} is configured as presented in Algorithm \ref{Algorithm:GA}.
+\pink{It is also worth noting that the rates of the crossover and mutation have been set empirically and with regard to the characteristics of individuals in the problem.
+According to our empirical assessment, due to the existing inherent similarity between the individuals, the crossover operation could not lead to a big impact.
+Basically, since the test roads, as the individuals, are subject to geometrical and domain-specific constraints, the valid generated roads over the generations, do not show a high level of variance commonly, so the resulting roads from the crossover operation are very likely to be either similar to the parents or not valid at all.
+Then, in this regard, the mutation can take a more prominent role and have a better impact, and based on these observations, we set the crossover and mutation rates to 0.3 and 0.7 respectively.} The GA-driven test generator of {Deeper} is configured as presented in Algorithm \ref{Algorithm:GA}.

-\subsubsection{{Evolution Strategies}}
+\subsubsection{\textbf{Evolution Strategies}}